-In 2015 the ST Foundation has worked on the creation of a new informatics course for children aged 9 up to preadolescents aged 13, with very different cultural backgrounds and socio-economic conditions, living in very diverse context, from urban to semi-urban to rural.
+In 2015 the ST Foundation created a new informatics course for children aged 9 to 13 years old, with very different cultural backgrounds and socio-economic conditions, living in diverse contexts, from urban to semi-urban to rural.

-The Foundation has partnered with a Swiss organization named Seed that was in charge to develop the content of the course and the innovative pedagogical approach.
+The Foundation partnered with the Swiss organization named seed that was in charge of developing the content of the course and the innovative pedagogical approach.

 The course was first tested in two selected locations in India (200 km north of New Delhi) and then finalized to be further cascaded in the country.

 After six years from the beginning, we can now count on ten operational centers and a brand new initiative that was launched in October: the T4S on wheels.

 As we all know, during the pandemic, many students from underprivileged or low socio-economic backgrounds faced severe issues in having the chance to continue learning because of the repeated schools’ closures.
 It was then decided to directly bring the needed tools for accessing and enhancing knowledge and understanding to the students and schools.
 In collaboration with the partner, Navjyoti India Foundation in Delhi, on October 12, the first Tablet for Kids on Wheels lab was inaugurated.